programming book

 Concurrency is about dealing with lots of things at once.
 Parallelism is about doing lots of things at once.
 Not the same, but related.
 One is about structure, one is about execution.
 Concurrency provides a way to structure a solution to solve a problem that may (but not necessarily) be parallelizable. - Rob Pike, Co-inventor of the Go language

-Ramalho’s first paragraph of that chapter then paraphrases a Hungarian-born Brazilian mathematician and computer scientist named Imre Simon3: "…[he] liked to say there are two major sins in science: using different words to mean the same thing and using one word to mean different things."
+Ramalho’s first paragraph of that chapter paraphrases a Hungarian-born Brazilian mathematician and computer scientist named Imre Simon3: "…[he] liked to say there are two major sins in science: using different words to mean the same thing and using one word to mean different things."

 Ramalho gave a talk called “Beyond Paradigms” at 4pm.4 There was another talk I wanted to attend, but I couldn’t pass up the chance to see the author of such an excellent book.
 I sat near the front.
 As expected, the talk was good.